wasmi-labs/blog/content/posts/wasmi-v1.0/index.md

 [^9]: The author of this article is not a native english speaker.
 All mistakes contained in the article are his.
 In case of severe issues feel free to open a [pull request](https://github.com/wasmi-labs/blog/pulls).

 [^10]: The `wasmparser` crate itself is of high quality and has served Wasmi well so far.
 However, over time it accumulated a ton of other stakeholders with various different requirements and Wasmi got a bit isolated with its focus on high-performance parsing and validation.

+[^11]: For the curious, here is a [link to the PR](https://github.com/wasmi-labs/wasmi/pull/1655) that implements Wasmi 2.0 in a preliminary state.